 Smallies are great game fish because they have a good level of top water fighting ability.
 This means they are going to put on quite a show when you are trying to reel them in.
 They are normally catch and release fish, but that is just fine considering how hard they fight for the right to survive.
 However, many enjoy eating these fish so keeping a few, in accordance with local laws, will give you a tasty meal.

 When Is Smallmouth Fishing Done?

 Most of the time, smallmouth fishing takes place during the regular fishing seasons in a particular area.
-This is typically late fall through early autumn.
+This is typically late spring through early autumn.
 Most areas are not going to approve of smallmouth fishing in winter because they are simply not a common ice fish.
 Bass season is generally closed for winter, so make absolutely certain you know the laws before you attempt fishing in the winter months.